timrogers/rapgenius/README.md

 ## Contributing

-There are a few things I'd love to see added to this gem:
+After the last few contributions, there's one core thing I'd like to add to the gem:

-* __Support for *\*Genius*__ - RapG enius also have other sites on subdomains like [News Genius](http://news.rapgenius.com) and [Poetry Genius](http://poetry.rapgenius.com).
+* __Support for *\*Genius*__ - Rap Genius also have other sites on subdomains like [News Genius](http://news.rapgenius.com) and [Poetry Genius](http://poetry.rapgenius.com).
 These could very easily be supported, since theyre identical in terms of markup.

-This gem is open source, so feel free to add anything you want, then make a pull request.
+If you'd like to contribute anything else, go ahead or better still, make an issue and we can talk it over and spec it out!
 A few quick tips:

 * Don't update the version numbers before your pull request - I'll sort that part out for you!
 * Make sure you write specs, then run them with `$ bundle exec rake`